cpanxaoc/gtk-perl-notes/gtk_perl_release_notes.md

 - Upload
   - Sourceforge
   - PAUSE
+    - Check for release version using `perl -MCPAN -e shell` after you get the confirmation e-mails from PAUSE
 - Announce
   - Verify URLs to Git repo and download tarballs in any posts
   - mailing list